composer-synchronizer/packages/README.md

 # Composer synchronizator packages
 - Packages in this repository are those whose author didn't add the configuration for composer-synchronizer into the package and you want to use them anyway.
-- You can add the configuration for those packages into this repository via pull request.
+- You can add the configuration for those packages into this repository via pull request (they will be merged as fast as possible)

 ## Adding packages
 - Create a package directory in the following structure